-These Zeppole, ricotta doughnuts are so incredibly light… sweet and crunchy on the outside and pillowy soft on the inside.
-As an added bonus, they are simply a snap to make at home.
+Zeppole, Italian Ricotta Doughnuts are so incredibly light.
+They’re sweet and crunchy on the outside and pillowy soft on the inside.
+As an added bonus, they’re simply a snap to make at home.

 What are Zeppole